Software Licensing

 References:

 Copyright refers to the author's (creators of all sorts such as writers, photographers, artists, film producers, composers, and programmers) exclusive right to reproduce, prepare derivative works, distribute copies, and publicly perform and display their works.
 These rights may be transferred or assigned in whole or in part in writing by the author.
 Unless otherwise agreed in writing, work created by an employee is usually owned by the employer.
 The U.S. Copyright Act gets its authority from Article 1, Section 8, cl.
-8 of the U.S. Constitution. - Library of Congress website
+8 of the U.S. Constitution. -

 The term Open Source Software (OSS) holds both a generic and specific meaning.
 In a generic and practical sense, software is said to be "open source" if its source code is publicly viewable.
-Some hold a more specific definition of the term which requires additional characteristics before characterizing software as truly "open".
+Some hold a more specific definition of the term which requires before characterizing software as truly "open".

 Even if a repository's source code is publicly viewable on GitHub, that does not grant someone permission to use the software without limitations.